alexvasilikop/MARCIE/README.md

 ## Formatting of input files
 The script takes as input a list of paired-end Illumina files representing different samples or libraries (e.g., see below `sample_1`, `sample_2`) and a genome assembly file in fasta format.
 A directory path with all the reads' fastq files has to be provided as a command line argument to the bash script.
 Make sure the samples/libraries have the following naming format in your reads' directory (replace `sample_1`, `sample_2` with your sample codes).
-The pipeline assumes gzipped fastq filesof the reads.
-If another format or naming is given the pipeline will fail.
+The pipeline assumes gzipped fastq files of the Illumina reads.
+If another format or naming is used the pipeline will fail.

 Example 1:
 ```